Should I Become a Licensed Financial Planner?

-According to the U.S. Bureau of Labor Statistics, about 20% of financial advisors were self-employed in 2012.
-They typically work long hours, with nearly a third of workers putting in more than 40 hours a week.
-These professionals also often must travel or attend meetings on weekends and evenings to connect with clients.
+According to the U.S. Bureau of Labor Statistics, around one-fifth of financial advisors worked for themselves in 2012.
+They typically work long hours, with approximately 30% of workers putting in more than 40 hours a week.
+These professionals often travel or attend meetings on weekends and evenings to connect with clients.

 |Degree Field||Financial planning, accounting, business or a similar field|

 |Licensure and/or Certification||Licensing requirements vary; optional certification is available|

 |Experience||Experience required for certification|

 |Key Skills||Interpersonal, analytical and selling skills; familiarity with financial analysis, customer relationship management and document management software|

 |Salary||$81,060 is the median annual salary for personal financial advisors (2014)|